 Transportation in New Germany State Park

 Parking is available at the Ranger Station, the Lake House, the Nature Center, and at the head of the Hemlock Trail.
+Due to its regional location, there is no public transportation available to and from the park.

 Campgrounds and parking in New Germany State Park